Shopify/theme-scripts/packages/theme-cart/README.md

 ### addItem([id](https://help.shopify.com/en/themes/liquid/objects/line_item#line_item-variant_id), { [quantity](https://help.shopify.com/en/themes/liquid/objects/line_item#line_item-quantity), [properties](https://help.shopify.com/en/themes/liquid/objects/line_item#line_item-properties) })

 Adds an item to your cart.
 If no quantity is specified, 1 item is added.
-Returns a promise which resolves with the matching [line item](https://help.shopify.com/en/themes/liquid/objects/line_item).
+Returns a promise which fulfills with the matching [line item](https://help.shopify.com/en/themes/liquid/objects/line_item).

 > ⚠️ If the quantity specified is more then what is available, the promise will reject and the cart state will remain unchanged